Paragraph Length Distribution

 - Aim for at least 70% of body paragraphs in the optimal range to clear the pass band.

-- Place real prose inside
+- Put real prose inside

 optimalCount,oversizedCount, andoversizedParagraphsevidence fields to confirm the distribution improved.